 In more recent history, Barcelona boasts one of the proudest and most successful professional football (soccer) teams on the planet.
 It hosted the 1992 Summer Olympics and has since become an essential city to visit for any traveler, known for its architecture, city planning, gorgeous beaches, and vivid cultural life.

 When traveling in Barcelona, you should remain distinctly aware that you are in the region of Catalonia.
 For any traveler in Spain, perhaps the most essential thing to learn is that there is no single “Spanish culture.”
 Regions such as Catalonia have markedly distinct languages and cultural practices from what a first-time traveler might expect when they visit Spain.
-Being a conscientious traveler in Spain means remaining alert and attentive to regional and cultural difference.

 On any given day in Barcelona, millions of locals and tourists alike are trying to get around, and it can feel pretty hectic.
 Walking around the Gothic Quarter, the Born neighborhood, La Rambla, and the downtown waterfront is highly recommended—one of the joys of Barcelona is just how much you can discover around the next narrow twist of street.
 But if you’re staying in the Ciutat Vella (Old City) and headed to the fortress of Montjuïc, to the Sagrada Familia, to the Park Güell, or to neighborhoods that are a little further out such as Gràcia and Eixample, walking for most travelers is just not going to cut it.
 Here are a few ways to get around while you’re in this stunning city.